Remote Work Certificate

-This powerful, grant funded program will give you the tools necessary to take your business past the profit plateau, breakthrough market stagnation, craft an exit strategy, and free up your time to work on your business rather than in your business!
+This powerful program will give you the tools necessary to take your time back, break through the profit plateau, create new sources of revenue, and help you to work on your business rather than in your business!

 Washington Small Business Development Center

 Washington SBDC training provides practical, real-life solutions tailored for the entrepreneur and facilitated by knowledgeable business professionals.

 There is no cost, but registration is required

 Washington Community Economic Revitalization Board invests $17.9 million in 13 counties

 Nine rural broadband projects were approved for over $14 million in grants from the CERB coronavirus capital projects fund, enabling an estimated 3,858 high-speed internet connections once completed.
 Another three projects approved for funding under CERB’s committed private partner program represent $684,500 in grants and more than $2.5 million in loans that will be matched by over $7.6 million in private investment.
 The partner projects will create an estimated 200 jobs.
 Three additional projects were approved for planning grants totaling $150,000.

 Projects funded are located in Asotin, Clark, Columbia, Cowlitz, Garfield, Kitsap, Kittitas, Lincoln, Pacific, Skagit, Thurston, Walla Walla and Whitman counties.

 New funding round expected to open this fall

 Commerce received a new appropriation in the 2021-23 capital budget for grants to create or expand early learning facilities across the state.
 Through the Early Learning Facilities (ELF) Program, we will award projects in the following categories: